“Serle Court is still second to none for civil fraud…”

-Serle Court has been in Band 1 for civil fraud in both Chambers & Partners and Legal 500 for more than 10 years.
-With 10 silks and 8 juniors rated as leading practitioners by the directories, teams from chambers have been involved for both claimants and defendants in many of the most complex and high-value civil fraud cases of the past decade, such as Glenn v Watson, Griffith v Gourgey, Fiona Trust, BTA Bank v Ablyazov, Aeroflot v Berezovsky, Sovcomflot v Privalov, Ras Al Khaimah v Bestfort, Constantin Medien v Ecclestone, Tatneft PJSC v Bogolyubov, Orb v Ruhan as well as more historic involvement in well-known cases such as Barings Bank and Barlow Clowes, the Gruppo Torras litigation, the Sumitomo Corporation trading fraud and the Madoff and Maxwell frauds.
+Serle Court has been a leading set for civil fraud in both Chambers & Partners and Legal 500 for more than 10 years.
+With 10 silks and 16 juniors rated as leading practitioners by the directories, teams from chambers have been involved for both claimants and defendants in many of the most complex and high-value civil fraud cases of the past decade, such as Glenn v Watson, Griffith v Gourgey, Fiona Trust, BTA Bank v Ablyazov, Aeroflot v Berezovsky, Sovcomflot v Privalov, Ras Al Khaimah v Bestfort, Constantin Medien v Ecclestone, Tatneft PJSC v Bogolyubov, Orb v Ruhan, Mozambique v Credit Suisse as well as more historic involvement in well-known cases such as Barings Bank and Barlow Clowes, the Gruppo Torras litigation, the Sumitomo Corporation trading fraud and the Madoff and Maxwell frauds.
 Often several teams from Serle Court are involved in the biggest cases so that Serle Court is experienced and adept at coping with the additional demands of confidentiality arising when members of chambers appear on different sides.

 In this as in all areas, the directories comment on the client focussed approach, the strategic judgment and the effectiveness in court of our barristers.